matty-r/urChat/README.md

 ======
 If you would like to assist in the development of urChat take a look at the Issues associated with the project.
 Please let me know if you wish to tackle a certain issue.

+=Update (20 DEC 14)

+* Added MessageHandler - It's now much more flexible and allows it to be expanded to support many different types of messages, each with it's own accompanying method.
+Not 100% tested at this stage, but we no longer need to rely on Connection to do the message parsing - Connection should only be worried about receiving the text.

 =Update (19 DEC 14)

 * Fixed usersList not selecting an item when you right click a user